AlbinMartinsson/client-cpp/README.md

 > make
 > sudo make install

-Create libmicrohttpd.so.12 file in `/usr/lib` or `usr/local/lib` directory (or where the your build path is pointing):
+Create libmicrohttpd.so.12 file in `/usr/lib` or `usr/local/lib` directory (or where your build path is pointing):

 > cd /usr/lib
 > sudo ln –s /usr/local/lib/libmicrohttpd.so.12.46.0 libmicrohttpd.so.12